KvanTTT/Articles/Git-Closure/English.md

 ![Git Logo](Logo.svg)

-It happens that the idea is a dead end and the developer has turned the wrong way, so he needs to roll back to the original version.
+It happens that an idea is a dead end and the developer has turned the wrong way, so he needs to roll back to the original version.
 He should forget about the new branch, switch to the main **dev** or **master** branch and continue working.
 In this case, the "scion" will hang forever, as well as the desire to remove it.
-But how to remove the part of the history?
+But how to remove a part of the history?
 This branch shows the efforts of the hard-working programmer, even if in vain.
 So it will be easier to report to the boss, because an unsuccessful result is also a result!